Enivzoy/Aurora/README.md

 From my [partner<3](https://discord.gg/CxhY6rpUCA)

 Cant download?
 Try this Instead

+if you cannot get webhook on discord mobile then discord on the web(chrome) + desktop mode

 Create A new discord server
 ![image](https://github.com/Enivzoy/Aurora/assets/130647229/52323e22-8b40-4ae5-8be5-b35579bc0e27)
 Name it whatever you want it doesnt matter